Giskard-AI/giskard/docs/open_source/testset_generation/testset_generation/index.md

 # 🎯 RAGET Testset Generation

 > ⚠️ **The RAG Evaluation Toolkit (RAGET) is currently in early version and is subject to change**.
-Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble with test set generation or to provide feedback.
+Feel free to reach out on our [Discord server](https://discord.gg/fkv7CAr3FE) if you have any trouble or to provide feedback.

 The Giskard python library provides **RAGET: RAG Evaluation Toolkit**, a toolkit to evaluate RAGs.
 RAGET generates a list of `question`, `reference_answer` and `reference_context` from the knowledge base of the RAG.
 The **generated test set is then used to evaluate your assistant**.
 All questions are asked to your model and its answers are compared against the reference answers to create a score.